Frequently Asked Questions

 Traditionally, vintage typewriter paper was very thin, almost like old Xerox paper.
 Your machine and rollers will determine how well you can type on thicker papers, like card stock.

 Older machines do worse with thick paper, generally.
-Later machines can take card stock even.
+Later machines can take thick stocks, even card stocks.
+(Some people like to type their Zettelkasten or Bibliography Cards or even Holiday Cards).

 Some people use a backing sheet, meaning a sheet behind the typewritten sheet, to get a cleaner impression.
 Because the platen (rubber roller) can be quite hard.
 This can support.